Published

 The builder was basically: “pick a block, fill fields, reorder, publish”.

-- A small block library (hero, cards, CTAs, tables, FAQ, etc.) built out of existing design system patterns.
+- A small block library (hero, cards, CTAs, tables, FAQ, etc.) based on existing design-system patterns.

 - Duplication / templating so a new page started from a known-good baseline.